Clifford-Yen/HerculesDoc/docs/_sources/rst/running.rst.txt

     psolve inputFile.in

-The ``inputFile.in`` mentioned above should be changed to your actual input file.
+The ``inputFile.in`` mentioned above should be changed to your actual input file (default: ``parameters.in``).
 The :code:`psolve` executable file is located in ``quake/forward/`` under the Hercules folder.
 Assuming your working directory is already changed to the Hercules folder, then the proper way to call :code:`psolve` is

 .. code-block:: shell